What is your brand strategy for 2018?

 If you aren’t already posting videos, you should be.
 Video is the most-engaged type of content on social media with 500 million daily views on Facebook and 5 billion views on YouTube.
 Snapchat gets a whopping 10 billion views every day.
 Even Twitter has a heavy following: 82% of their audience uses the platform to watch video content.

 Social media users are four times more likely to watch a video than read a text post.
 Video is more engaging, creating opportunities for fans to interact by creating GIFs and memes.
 It’s also easy to enjoy while doing other things since there’s no scrolling involved.

 How can you make the most of your video content?
 Consider using captions.
 Besides scoring a point for accessibility, you’ll appeal to the 85% of Facebook users who watch video without sound while doing other things in other windows.

 Watch the length, too.
 Different platforms have different “sweet spots” for length.
-On Facebook, the most watched videos are under one minute while YouTube’s target is around two-five minutes.
+On Facebook, the most watched videos are under one minute while YouTube’s target is 2-5 minutes.
 Check your data to find what works for your fans on each platform you use.

 Create shareable visual content